 The Sure Basics Corner Guards is a pack of 8 corner guards in three sizes.
 The foam already has the adhesive backing on it as one piece, and they are thick enough to protect from just about any accidental bump or fall.
 These corner pieces are straightforward options for protecting little ones from sharp corners on furniture counters and more.

-The adhesive on these can fail, as can any adhesive.
-Special care should be taken during installation, and you shouldn't expect great results on heavily textured surfaces.
-That being said, we think these corner protectors are a useful addition to any childproofing lineup where sharp corners are a concern.
+While we didn't experience it during testing, any adhesive can fail given the right circumstances.
+During installation, you should take special care and don't expect great results on heavily textured surfaces.
+That being said, we think these corner protectors are a helpful addition to any childproofing lineup where sharp corners are a concern.

 Why You Should Trust Us